rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 ## Configuring Cluster Monitoring

-You can deploy Prometheus monitoring for a cluster, navigate to **Tools > Monitoring** as shown in the GIF below, which displays a user enabling cluster monitoring for a cluster named `custom-u1804`.
+You can deploy Prometheus monitoring for a cluster, navigate to **Tools > Monitoring** as shown in the GIF below, which displays a user enabling cluster monitoring for a cluster named `local`.
 The only required action for deployment is to select the **Enable** option and click **Save**, but you might want to [customize configuration options](#prometheus-configuration-options) for your environment.

 ![EnableClusterMonitoring]({{< baseurl >}}/img/rancher/enable-cluster-monitoring.gif)